By Jean-Bernard DELOLY

 These two series of observations stand out by the fact that of all the observations carried out prior to 1930 (after which the ascendancy of the theory of relativity over the scientific community was so overwhelming as to make it practically impossible to call into question the principle of the constancy of the speed of light) they were the only ones spread over a period of about a year: all the others had been one-off observations or at most series of measurements spaced over a few days.

-Chapter IV of Allais’s “L’Anisotropie de l’Espace” [The Anisotropy of Space] (Editions Clément Juglar, 1997, 757 p.) is devoted to this re-examination of the observations of Miller and Esclangon.
+Chapter IV of Allais’s “L’Anisotropie de l’Espace” (Editions Clément Juglar, 1997, 757 p.)
+[The Anisotropy of Space, english translation by Thomas J. Goodey, René Verreault, Arjen Dijksman, 2019, L’Harmattan] is devoted to this re-examination of the observations of Miller and Esclangon.

 1 – The interferometric observations of Dayton C. Miller